Battle of Mysunde (1864): Morning operations

 The Prussian I Corps under Prince Friedrich Karl of Prussia had begun its advance at 08:00 in the morning on February 2, with the purpose of taking the Danish positions at Kochendorf.
 However, the Prussians soon discovered that the Danish army had no intention of defending Kochendorf and had retreated northward.
 By 8:45, the vanguard were able to report that Kochendorf was in Prussian hands.
 The decision to push on and capture Mysunde was immediately taken.
 Three Brigades remained in reserve, while the rest of the Corps continued the advance.
 By 10 o'clock, Major v.
 Krohn leading the Fusilier Battalion of the 24th Regiment was in sight of the Danish positions at Mysunde.

-Map of the Battle of Mysunde, February 2 1864.

 The Danish position at Mysunde was essentially a series of bastions placed around the village.
 The two most important bastions; referred to as A and B, were placed on either side of the southern road leading into the village.
 The position was defended by the 6th Fortification battalion led by Captain Hertel, who had at his disposition 20 cannons and about 100 men, as well as the 1st battalion of the 18th Regiment.
 Bastion A had 4, 24-pound and 4, 12-pound guns, while Bastion B had 4, 24-pound and 2, 12-pound guns.
 All of the Danish cannon were the old-fashioned muzzle-loading smoothbore variety, while the Prussians wielded more accurate and long-range breech-loading rifled cannon.
 The 3rd Brigade was bivouacked 11 km north of Mysunde in Reserve.